 While this corn was growing, I made a little discovery, which was of use to me afterwards.
 As soon as the rains were over, and the weather began to settle, which was about the month of November, I made a visit up the country to my bower, where, though I had not been some months, yet I found all things just as I left them.
-The circle or double hedge that I had made was not only firm and entire, but the stakes which I had cut out of some trees that grew thereabouts, were all shot out and grown with long branches, as much as a willow tree usually shoots the first year after lopping its head.
+The circle or double hedge that I had made, was not only firm and entire, but the stakes which I had cut off of some trees that grew thereabouts, were all shot out, and grown with long branches, as much as a willow tree usually shoots the first year after lopping its head.
 I could not tell what tree to call it that these stakes were cut from.
-I was surprised, and yet very well pleased, to see the young trees grow: and I pruned them, and led them up to grow as much alike as I could: and it is scarce credible how beautiful a figure they grew into in three years; so that though the hedge made a circle of about twentyfive yards in diameter, yet the trees, for such I might now call them, soon covered it, and it was a complete shade, sufficient to lodge under all the dry season.
-This made me resolve to cut some more stakes, and make me a hedge like this, in a semicircle round my wall (I mean that of my first dwelling,) which I did; and placing the trees or stakes in a double row, at about eight yards distance from my first fence, they grew presently, and were at first a fine cover to my habitation, and afterwards served for a defence also, as I shall observe in its order.
+I was surprised, and yet very well pleased, to see the young trees growand I pruned them, and led them up to grow as much alike as I could-and it is scarce credible how beautiful a figure they grew into in three years; so that, though the hedge made a circle of about twenty-five yards in diameter, yet the trees, for such I might now call them, soon covered it; and it was a complete shade, sufficient to lodge under all the dry season.

-I found now that the seasons of the year might generally be divided, not into summer and winter, as in Europe, but into the rainy seasons and the dry seasons, which were generally thus:-
+This made me resolve to cut some more stakes, and make me a hedge like this in a semicircle round my wall, I mean that of my first dwelling, which I did; and placing the trees, or stakes, in a double row, at above eight yards' distance from my first fence, they grew presently, and were at first a fine cover to my habitation, and afterwards served for a defence also, as I shall observe in its order.

-The half of February, the whole of March, and the half of April-rainy, the sun being then on or near the equinox.
+I found now, that the seasons of the year might generally be divided, not into summer and winter, as in Europe, but into the rainy seasons and the dry seasons, which were generally thus:-

-The half of April, the whole of May, June, and July, and the half of August-dry, the sun being then to the north of the Line.
+Half February, March, Half April, Rainy, the sun being then on, or near the equinox.
+Half April, May, June, July, Half August, Dry, the sun being then to the north of the Line.